 The best way to start creating your timeline is to begin with the events that are already set in stone, such as the time of your ceremony, or the time that you have to leave your venue, and then fill in the gaps from there.

 How many people will need hair and makeup?
 Be sure to talk to your hair and makeup teams to find out how long they require per person.
 Keep in mind that if you’re getting your hair and make up done at a salon you need to factor in travel time as well.
+As the bride, you shouldn’t go first (you want your hair and makeup to be fresh) nor should you go last (you don’t want to feel rushed).

 Do you have a single photographer who will need to photograph the bride and groom getting ready at two separate locations?
 If yes, you need to stagger when the bride and groom will be getting ready.
 If you have two photographers, you can plan to get dressed at the same time.
 Keep travel time between the two locations in mind as well.